 Taoiseach Visits Japan

-This visit by Taoiseach Micheál Martin highlights the Global Ireland ambition for the Asia-Pacific Region.
+Taoiseach Micheál Martin highlights the Global Ireland ambition for the Asia-Pacific Region.

 Ireland and Japan share valued cultural, economic and people-to-people links.